johnbedeir/End-to-End-DevOps-AWS-PHP-MySQL/README.md

 - PHP version compatibility is checked.
 - File permissions are set correctly in the Apache directory.

-For detailed logs, check Apache's error log usually located at `/var/log/apache2/error.log`.
+## For detailed logs, check Apache's error log usually located at `/var/log/apache2/error.log`.

-Sure, I can help you with that.
-Here's a section you can add to your README.md file to guide users on how to run the Docker container and communicate with a local SQL server using the `--network=host` option.
-This assumes that the users have Docker installed on their system.

----

 ## 2. Running the Application using Docker Compose